wharfkit/website/src/lib/docs/SessionKit/TransactPlugin.md

 ) => Promise<void>
 ```

 The first parameter of a `TransactHookImmutable` is the `result` value and is an instance of [TransactResult](/docs/sessionkit/transact-result) that contains information about the results of a transaction up until that point in time.
-The second is the `context` which is the [TransactContext](/docs/sessionkit/transact-context) instance that was established to represent the state of the current transaction and provide methods to assist in interpreting the request.
+The second is the `context`, which is the [TransactContext](/docs/sessionkit/transact-context) instance that was established to represent the state of the current transaction and provide methods to assist in interpreting the request.

 These hooks do not need to return anything, and anything they return will be ignored.